 Herbal Remedies & Supplements

 Anise supplements are mainly found in specialized health stores.
-In addition, there is a wide variety of anise supplement choices available through online retailers, and each brand may come with different concentrations.
+In addition, there is a wide variety of anise supplements available through online retailers.
+Each brand may come with different concentrations so caution is advised.

 Before buying any anise products for medicinal purposes, it is important to read the labels since this herb is often confused with star anise, which is a completely different species, with its own set of health benefits and side effects.

-Anise is regarded as a rather difficult to cultivate.
-Although it grows well under standard temperate climates, it doesn't endure well transplantation or excessive manipulation.
+Anise is regarded as difficult to cultivate.
+Although it grows well under standard temperate climates, it doesn't endure transplantation or excessive manipulation well.

 Anise grows best in well-drained and fertile soil.
 Fertilization should only be considered when the soil is poor.
 It also requires plenty of daily sunlight.

 Anise plant thrives within a life zone of 46 - 73°F (8 - 23°C), with 16 - 67 inches (0.4 - 1.7 m) of precipitation and a soil pH of 6.3 - 7.3 (neutral to slightly alkaline).

 The ideal spacing between plants is 6 - 12 inches (15 - 30 cm).
 Plant stems are often weak, but a line of string along each side of the row will prevent them from flopping over.